StErMi/openui5-qrcode/README.md

 ### Add the custom control inside an XML View

-First of all add the namespace
+First of all add the namespace to the View

 ```xml
 xmlns:df="it.designfuture.qrcode"
 ```

-And than you can simply add it a simple Input (FlatDatePicker extends InputBase)
+And than you can simply add the QRCode custom control

 ```xml
 <df:QRCode